wiz0u/WTelegramClient/EXAMPLES.md

 // • Alternative solution to copy the message (the full message is needed) await client.SendMessageAsync(to_chat, msg.message, msg.media?.ToInputMedia(), entities: msg.entities);
 ```

+<a name="e2e"></a><a name="secrets"></a>
+### Send/receive end-to-end encrypted messages in Secret Chats

+This can be done easily using the helper class `WTelegram.SecretChats` offering methods to manage/encrypt/decrypt secret chats & encrypted messages.

+You can view a full working example at [Examples/Program_SecretChats.cs](Examples/Program_SecretChats.cs).

+Secret Chats have been tested successfully with Telegram Android & iOS official clients.